IronProg/IronProg/README.md

-- Hi, I’m Iron Berny
+- Hi, I’m Iron Berny;
-- I’m interested in internship
+- I’m currently learning PHP and Java, and recently learned C# and Visual Studio Windows Forms;
-- I’m currently learning html, css and javascript
+- I've made some websites using CSS, HTML and Javascript which you can check in my repositories;
-- @iron.berny.3 on Instagram
+- @iron.berny.3 on Instagram;
-- www.linkedin.com/in/iron-berny
+- www.linkedin.com/in/iron-berny;

 <!---